whishasha/g2g-py/README.md

 # g2g-py
 *note: Please run all commands listed below in the directory where main.py can be seen.*

+Account details for testing can be found on the portfolio.

 In order to run the website locally and/or on a webserver,